apache/trafficcontrol/docs/source/api/v3/deliveryservices_id.rst

 :httpBypassFqdn:            A :ref:`ds-http-bypass-fqdn`
 :infoUrl:                   An :ref:`ds-info-url`
 :initialDispersion:         The :ref:`ds-initial-dispersion`
+:innerHeaderRewrite:        A set of :ref:`ds-inner-header-rw-rules`
 :ipv6RoutingEnabled:        A boolean that defines the :ref:`ds-ipv6-routing` setting on this :term:`Delivery Service`
+:lastHeaderRewrite:         A set of :ref:`ds-last-header-rw-rules`
 :logsEnabled:               A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
 :longDesc:                  The :ref:`ds-longdesc` of this :term:`Delivery Service`
 :longDesc1:                 An optional field containing the :ref:`ds-longdesc2` of this :term:`Delivery Service`